 A number of RSL Sub-branches hold services later in the day, and some hold services before ANZAC Day.
 Click the links below for current lists of services around South Australia and the Northern Territory.

 ANZAC Eve Youth Vigils

 Click here for more information about ANZAC Eve Youth Vigils held around South Australia.

 The ANZAC Day March will commence at 9.30am from North Terrace, Adelaide, from the SA National War Memorial, and turns right onto King William Road.
 The march concludes at the Cross of Sacrifice in Pennington Gardens, North Adelaide.
 Spectators are invited to line both North Terrace and King William Road (between North Terrace and the Adelaide Bridge).
 ABC Television will also provide a live telecast of the March

 It is important to note that the ANZAC Day March in Adelaide is in fact a commemorative march and not a parade.
-The principles of the march are outlined here and include information for descendants of deceased former members of Australian, New Zealand and allied/coalition forces.
+A Statement of the principles of the ANZAC Day March can be found here and includes information for descendants of deceased former members of Australian, New Zealand and allied/coalition forces.